seiyaku

 In Christianity, the crescent moon can represent virginity, and in particular, the Virgin Mary, Mother of God.
 (See Crescent Cross.)
 The set of four crescents, forming a Lunate Cross, has in itself no additional Christian significance, although it can be viewed as a cross with four stylized Tau patterns.

-The Lunate Cross is also a Neopagan symbol, purportedly used by northern European shamans.
+The Lunate Cross is also a Neopagan and Wiccan symbol, purportedly used by north European shamans.
 The concave shape of the moon represents our hidden feminine nature with its various moods.
 Being a controller of the tides, having a moon in four directions can help balance our moods.

 Neopagans have also told us that an aging goddess is the polarity of the universe and the crescent moon is a symbol of this goddess.
-We are not sure what the 'polarity of the universe' actually means, but it's comforting to know it is feminine.
+We're not sure what the 'polarity of the universe' actually means, but it's comforting to know that it's feminine.

-The moon 'horns' are outward-facing, protecting the cross from evil which might approach from any direction.
+The moon 'horns' are outward-facing, protecting the us from evil which might approach from any direction.
 There are four moons to remind us that the moon has four phases, symbolising protection throughout the month.
+However, nobody has yet explained how evil spells can so easily be warded off by just four crescents.

 Astronomy